LectronPusher/markdown-share-preview/README.md

 previous build.

 From the workflow above, we name our normal simulation executable `simv`, and our synthesis executable `syn_simv`.
 To build these, we need to specify our source and output files in these Make variables:

 - `TESTBENCH` `= and8_test.sv` Our verilog testbench for a module (`and8` in this case)
-- `SOURCES` `= and8.sv and4.sv` The source files for the modules in
+- `SOURCES` `= and8.sv and4.sv` The source files for the modules in the
-  the testbench
+  testbench
 - `SYNTH_FILES` `= and8.vg` The file(s) we'll use when compiling for
   synthesis

+For simulation we compile `simv` directly from `SOURCES` and `TESTBENCH`.
+For synthesis we first synthesize `SOURCES` to `SYNTH_FILES` and then compile `syn_simv` from `SYNTH_FILES` and `TESTBENCH`.

-We won't go over the specific build commands in detail, but our verilog compiler is `vcs`, which we run with many many arguments and our synthesizer is `dc_shell`, which we run with a synthesis script:
+We won't go over the specific build commands in detail, but our verilog compiler is `vcs`, which we run with many many arguments, and our synthesizer is `dc_shell`, which we run with a synthesis script:
 `470synth.tcl`.
 The script reads environment variables for source files and other configuration and defines the constraints that set up our timing requirements.
-For simulation we compile `SOURCES` and `TESTBENCH` into the exectuable, `simv`.
-For synthesis we synthesize `SOURCES` to `SYNTH_FILES` and then compile `SYNTH_FILES` and `TESTBENCH` into the executable, `syn_simv`.

-To use the Makefile, type `make my_target` at the shell when in a directory with a `Makefile` file.
-Here is the reference table of all targets from the EECS 470 standard Makefile:
+To use the Makefile, run `make my_target` in the shell when in a directory with a "`Makefile`" file.
+Here is the reference table of all standard targets in EECS 470 makefiles:

 ```
 # make sim       <- execute the simulation testbench (simv)